Semi-Slav Defense: Anti-Meran Variation: 6.Qc2

-Also known as the Stoltz Variation, named after Swedish grandmaster Gösta Stoltz, the main alternative to 6.Bd3 has become 6.
-Qc2.
+Also known as the Stoltz Variation, named after Swedish grandmaster Gösta Stoltz, the main alternative to 6.Bd3 has become 6.Qc2.
 Once a sideline, this move exploded in popularity in the 1990s, in large part due to Anatoly Karpov's advocacy.
 The idea is to wait for Black to commit to ...dxc4 before playing Bd3.
-Black commonly replies with 6...
-Bd6.
+Black commonly replies with 6...Bd6.
 One such example was played between Magnus Carlsen against Viswanathan Anand at Linares in 2009, in which the white pieces ended victorious.

 White can choose between a couple of very different continuations:

 Karpov Variation: 7.Bd3

-Most often White players choose the move 7.
-Bd3.
-Karpov first played 7.
-Be2 but it soon transpired that the d3-square gives White better chances.
-Play usually continues 7... dxc4 8.
-Bxc4 0-0 9.
-0-0 b5 10.
-Bd3 Bb7, after which White has several interesting options to continue the game.
+Most often White players choose the move 7.Bd3.
+Karpov first played 7.Be2 but it soon transpired that the d3-square gives White better chances.
+Play usually continues 7...dxc4 8.Bxc4 0-0 9.0-0 b5 10.Bd3 Bb7, after which White has several interesting options to continue the game.

 11.a3 variation

-One of the "hot" positions of Semi-Slav occurs after 11. a3.
-White intends to simply push b2-b4, which would seriously hamper Black's strategic plan of playing c6-c5.
+One of the "hot" positions of Semi-Slav occurs after 11.a3.
+White intends to simply push b2–b4, which would seriously hamper Black's strategic plan of playing c6–c5.
 White also often looks at transferring his knight from f3 via g5 to e4, which is something Black might want to prevent.
-Black players have tried various approaches to combat White's plan, and the final word on this variation has certainly not been said yet.
+Black players have tried various approaches to combat White's plan, and the final word on this variation has certainly not yet been said.

 If Black responds with 11...a5, he is certainly slowing down White's intentions towards b4, but the cost may be too high: Black will never be able to support his b-pawn with a6, and the weakness of the queenside pawn structure will be a permanent problem.

-An alternative is to play 11...a6 aiming at pushing c5 next, which more or less invites White to play 12. b4.
-Now Black can respond with 12...a5, and the game could continue with 13.
-Rb1 axb4 14. axb4 Qe7 15. e4 e5 with very dynamic play and opportunities for both sides.
+An alternative is to play 11...a6 aiming at pushing c5 next, which more or less invites White to play 12.b4.
+Now Black can respond with 12...a5, and the game could continue with 13.Rb1 axb4 14.axb4 Qe7 15.e4 e5, with very dynamic play and opportunities for both sides.

-Playing 11...Qe7 takes the poison out of White's planned knight transfer, since after the moves 12.
-Ng5 h6 13.
-Nge4 Nxe4 14.
-Nxe4 c5 Black seems to be fine.
-However, after 11...Qe7, White can continue 12. e4 e5 13.
-Bg5 and White seems to retain some advantage.
+Playing 11...Qe7 takes the poison out of White's planned knight transfer, since after the moves 12.Ng5 h6 13.Nge4 Nxe4 14.Nxe4 c5 Black seems to be fine.
+However, after 11...Qe7, White can continue 12.e4 e5 13.Bg5, and White seems to retain some advantage.

 A very radical approach by Black is to play 11...Rc8, with a clear threat of placing the rook on the same file as the white queen.
-If White now plays 12. b4 to "prevent" Black from pushing the c-pawn, Black may simply respond with 12...c5!?
-(12...a5 is the computer preference), and after 13. bxc5 Bxf3 14. cxd6 Nd5 the game is wide open with massive tactical complications and opportunities for both sides.
+If White now plays 12.b4 to "prevent" Black from pushing the c-pawn, Black may simply respond with 12...c5!?
+(12...a5 is the computer preference), and after 13.bxc5 Bxf3 14.cxd6 Nd5 the game is wide open with massive tactical complications and opportunities for both sides.